-“We receive more customer calls about stress cracks in the spring and fall, when areas are experiencing hot temperatures during the day and then much cooler temperatures at night,” said Dee Underwood, customer support supervisor at Pella.
+“We receive more customer calls about stress cracks in the spring and fall, when areas are experiencing hot temperatures during the day and then much cooler temperatures at night,” said Faye Howard, customer support at Pella.
 “It’s often a seasonal factor.”

 Identifying stress cracks

 Thermal stress cracks in windows are easy to identify because they start perpendicular to the glass edge.
-“It’s easy to identify a stress crack if you can see the edge of your glass,” he said.
+“It’s easy to identify a stress crack if you can see the edge of your glass,” added Howard.
 “The crack will extend about a half-inch straight away from the glass edge.”

 But that’s only true of the first half-inch of the crack, after that it may spider in any direction.
 Windows with cladding or trim may obscure your view of the glass edge.